Professional Mountain Guiding Service

 - Free pick-up and drop-off in the city area (first 4 people to book for any given day) if you don’t have a rental car.
 Additional bookings: free taxi ride to the start of the hike; return for your account.

 - We hike up and take the cable car down.
 If the cable car is closed due to strong wind, we have to hike back down (via Platteklip Gorge), an extra 2 hours and R400 pp.

 - Please remember to tell us if you prefer a private hike (no one else joins your group).
 Refer to ‘Group Size’ on the FAQ page.

-- Can’t decide which Table Mountain route?
+- Can’t decide on a route?
 No problem.
-Based on the information you send us about yourself, we will match you with the best and most suitable route.
+Based on the information you send us about yourself, we will match you with the best route.

-- Organizations, clubs, academic institutions and tour groups: discounted rates available on request.
+- Organizations, clubs and academic institutions: discounted rates available on request.

-- Taxi fare on routes that require transport back to the start (if you don’t have a rental car): R100 for Kasteelspoort and R250 for Skeleton Gorge.
+- Taxi fare on routes that require transport back to the start: R100 for Kasteelspoort and R250 for Skeleton Gorge

 - Snacks and water.
-We’re happy to pack you a wholesome lunch – sandwich, dried fruit & nuts, energy bar and water – at a cost of R300 pp.
+We’re happy to pack you a basic lunch – sandwich, dried fruit & nuts, energy bar and water – at a cost of R350 pp